Agency Commissions Dashboard

 • Overdue 60+d — what's past expected pay date

-• Ready to pay — agent share that's been reconciled and is owed
+• Ready to pay — advisor share that's been reconciled and is owed

 • Awaiting review — submissions from your advisors waiting on you

-• Agent flags — commissions where an advisor flagged something for you
+• Advisor flags — commissions where an advisor flagged something for you

 Each tile is clickable and lands you on the right tab pre-filtered.